juanes213/DeepLearning_Exam/README.md

 ---

-# EDA and Machine Learning Model for Drug Discovery -
+# EDA and Deep Learning for Drug Discovery -

 ## Overview

-This notebook focuses on leveraging machine learning techniques for drug discovery, specifically predicting the binding affinities of small molecules to proteins.
+This notebook focuses on leveraging Deep learning/Machine Learning techniques for drug discovery, specifically predicting the binding affinities of small molecules to proteins.
 Using the **BELKA dataset** provided by Leash Biosciences, this project aims to explore a chemical space of small molecules and accelerate the identification of potential drug candidates.

-The dataset contains chemical and protein information, with molecular structures represented as **SMILES** strings.
+The dataset contains chemical and protein information, representing molecular structure as **SMILES** strings.
 The primary goal is to predict whether small molecules bind to specific protein targets, assisting in the drug discovery process.

 ## Problem Definition